ignite/cli/docs/guide/loan.md

 You can use the `starport scaffold message` command to create each of the messages.
 You will learn the details of each of the messages and how to scaffold them in this chapter.

-Create the messages one after the other with the according business logic.
+Create the messages one after the other with the according application logic.

 ### Request Loan